What Is An Operating System?

 Linux powers 94% of the world’s supercomputers, most of the servers powering the Internet, the majority of financial trades worldwide and a billion Android devices.
 In short, Linux is everywhere.
 It appears in many different architectures, from mainframes to server to desktop to mobile and on a staggeringly wide variety of hardware.

-Linux can also of course be used as the desktop operating system on your net-book, laptop or desktop computer.
+Linux can also of course be used as the desktop operating system on your net-book, laptop, Raspberry Pi or desktop computer.

 I use Linux and love it.
 No more ‘blue screens of death’, no more crashes, no more forced upgrades, no more lost work.
 No more paying exorbitant prices… Want to know what I use?
 Read on…